ericrav/nyt-esolang/README.md

-# (WIP) NYTLanf - The Programming Language of Record
+# (WIP) NYTLang - The Programming Language of Record

 Warning: The interpreter is not yet feature-complete and probably buggy!